rayyansi9/CS-4120-01-Diabetes-Project-ML-Fixed/README.md

 - Can also now run the full pipeline at once by running: `python src/run_all.py`
 - Optional can launch MLflow UI: `mlflow ui --backend-store-uri file:mlruns`
 - Extra work : Refreshing older plots in notebook (kept for reference after working on midpoint feedback, residuals histogram only changed to residuals vs predicted too): `python notebooks/refresh_notebook_figures.py`

-## Running in an IDE (e.g., PyCharm)
-- Point the project to the `.venv` you created (Project Interpreter / Python env).
-- Set the working directory of run configs to the repo root.
-- Use the commands above (e.g., `python src/run_all.py` or `python src/evaluate.py`).
-- If you see `ModuleNotFoundError`, please doubleccheck for the installation of `requirements.txt` into that interpreter.

 ## What and where's the output
 - Plots in `reports/figures/` (learning curves, confusion matrix, residuals, permutation importance).